malte-j/portfolio/content/posts/image-frontend/index.md

 }, [])
 ```

 The CSS part seems trivial, but isn't.
 The first instinct is to add `backdrop-filter: blur(...)` to the img element, but this leaves the image with blurry edges that bleed into the surrounding content.
-If we want clean, crisp edges, we have to use a helper element, e.g. the `::after` of the `<picture>` element, and set a regular `filter: blur(...)` on it:
+If we want clean, crisp edges, we have to use a helper element, e.g. the `::after` of the `<picture>` element and set a regular `filter: blur(...)` on it:

 ```css
 .wrapper {